zeelsheladiya/OurDB-Database/README.md

 >
 > To acquire these virtues we must circumscribe the ‘instrumental reasoning’ that governs the life of Homo oeconomicus.
 We must vest our love and desire in things to which we assign an intrinsic, rather than an instrumental, value, so that the pursuit of means can come to rest, for us, in a place of ends.
 That is what we mean by settlement: putting the oikos back in the oikonomia.
 And that is what conservatism is about."

+## Contact
+If you need any help regarding this project feel free to contact us on our [LinkedIn](https://in.linkedin.com/in/zeel-sheladiya-772513176), [GitHub](https://github.com/zeelsheladiya) or [YouTube](https://www.youtube.com/watch?v=2e2Mfs0TdUI) account.

 ## Features
 This database is very portable, user friendly and also in this database you can make your own syntax to execute the queries. there are lot's of feature there that you can use in this database.
 However, the main feature is that you can connect this database with this: